Skip to main content

 I was her every connection to the believable world and yet never connected to her unbelievable world.

 There is a weird collection of things in my house.
-For that friends and family visiting me laugh, ridicule and mock me.
-So much that I would have cried or hit back, if there once was a world with no Maya.
-Her belongings was my consolation prize for involving a girl I met by chance Up in the clouds.
-Not Water, as she had explained, but Maya - the Illusion.
+For that, friends and family visiting me (after initial days of curiosity) laugh, ridicule and mock me.
+So much that I would have cried or hit back, if there had once been a world with no Maya in it.

-So I just... !
+So, I just... !

 Comments